-6. Do not forget to attach the necessary supporting documents.
+Note: Before submitting the GATE 2015 Application please ensure that all the details and all the necessary supporting documents are filled/uploaded and there is NO ERROR.
+Application once submitted CANNOT be changed/rectified.
 The current status of your application will be updated after the receipt and scrutiny of your application by the respective zonal GATE Office.
 This status can be checked anytime by logging into GOAPS.

-4.4.5 Photograph and Signature Requirements
+▶ 4.4.4 Photograph and Signature Requirements

-The GATE 2014 Online Application Processing System requires that your photograph and signature be uploaded electronically at the time of submitting your application.
+The GATE 2015 Online Application Processing System requires that your photograph and signature be uploaded electronically at the time of submitting your application.
 Uploading photograph or signature that does not meet the specifications can result in the disqualification of the application without any refund of the application fee.

-4.4.5.1 Photograph Requirements
+4.4.4.1 Photograph Requirements